 In addition to federal income taxes, you will be subject to other taxes, including state and local income taxes, unincorporated business taxes, and estate, inheritance or intangible taxes that may be imposed by the various jurisdictions in which we do business or own property or in which you are a resident.
 We currently do business and own property in Kansas, Maryland, Oklahoma and Alabama.
 We are registered to do business in Texas.
 We may also own property or do business in other states in the future.
 Although an analysis of those various taxes is not presented here, each prospective common unitholder should consider their potential impact on his investment in us.
 You may not be required to file a return and pay taxes in some states because your income from that state falls below the filing and payment requirement.
 You will be required, however, to file state income tax returns and to pay state income taxes in many of the states in which we may do business or own property, and you may be subject to penalties for failure to comply with those requirements.
 In some states, tax losses may not produce a tax benefit in the year incurred and also may not be available to offset income in subsequent taxable years.
-Some of the states.
+Some of the states may require us, or we may elect, to withhold a percentage of income from amounts to be distributed to a common unitholder who is not a resident of the state.
 Withholding, the amount of which may be greater or less than a particular common unitholder's income tax liability to the state, generally does not relieve a nonresident common unitholder from the obligation to file an income tax return.
 Amounts withheld may be treated as if distributed to common unitholders for purposes of determining the amounts distributed by us.
 Please read "-Tax Consequences of Unit Ownership-Entity-Level Collections."
 Based on current law and our estimate of our future operations, we anticipate that any amounts required to be withheld will not be material.